MingxuanLiu/Protective-DNS-Draft/draft-liu-dnsop-protective-dns.md

 Owing to its effective defenses against common cyber attack behaviors—such as command-and-control (C2) communications of malware—Protective DNS deployment has surged via various initiatives.
 Not only have renowned DNS service providers adopted this defense, but some countries have also launched national-scale deployments.
 Meanwhile, studies analyzing Protective DNS have identified implementation diversity.

 Thus, this document aims to provide specific operational and security considerations for Protective DNS.
-It is intended primarily for entities seeking to deploy Protective DNS for defensive purposes, offering concrete deployment recommendations.
+It is intended primarily for entities seeking to deploy Protective DNS for defensive purposes, offering deployment and security considerations.

 --- middle